RScicomp/Java-SocketIO-Network/README.md

 # Networks_Assignments
-Required: Maven.

 In order to set JAVA_HOME :

-open -e .bash_profile
+open -e .bash_profile and fill in the following with your path

 #Maven
 export M2_HOME=/Users/{User}/apache-maven-3.6.3